Search for Elder Law Attorneys

 There are two types of bankruptcy for individuals: Chapter 7 and Chapter 13.
 With Chapter 7 bankruptcy, you can discharge all of your debts, but you must sell some of your property to pay your creditors.
 However, many assets (like the equity in your house) are protected from bankruptcy, so in reality you may not have to surrender any property.
 In order to file Chapter 7 bankruptcy, you need to pass a means test, and if your income is too high, you may not qualify.
 (Social Security benefits do not count toward income.)
 Chapter 13 bankruptcy requires you to pay back your debt over time, but you are not required to sell any property.
 To qualify, you need to be able to show that you have the ability to slowly discharge your debt.

 Bankruptcy is not the right choice for everyone, however, and seniors should consult their attorney before making any decisions.
 For example, while bankruptcy gets rid of existing medical debt, it doesn't do anything about ongoing debt.
+In addition, Social Security and pensions are exempt from debt collection, so low-income seniors may not need to worry about debt as much.
 Many people feel morally obligated to pay off debt, and walking away from debt means higher fees and interest rates for others, so the decision to file for bankruptcy should not be taken lightly.

 For more information about bankruptcy from the U.S. Courts, click here.